JiayangZhou/RestaurantReviews/README.md

 Go "App.config".

-Change the value of filePath to somewhere else (It can be Desktop or where you clone this whole thing).
+Change the value of filePath to somewhere else (It can be Anywhere, i.e. Desktop or where you clone this whole thing).